snjus/simple-web-audio-recorder-master/README.md

 # simple-web-audio-recorder-demo-master
- this repo detecs nepali audio after user records it.
+ This repo detecs nepali audio after user records it.